-This course focuses on the ways in which the brain gathers, processes, and interprets information from the external environment in order to construct an internal representation that the organism perceives to be "reality."
-The goal is to provide students with an understanding of the evolution, structure, and function of various sensory systems as well as an understanding of how the brain interprets incoming sensations and turns them into perceptions that allow organisms to act on their environment.
-Prerequisite: PSYC 101 or NEUR 112/212 or PSYC 100 and PSYC 150.
-This course is typically offered every year.
+This course focuses on the ways in which the brain gathers, processes and interprets information from the external environment in order to construct an internal representation that the organism perceives to be "reality."
+The goal is to provide students with an understanding of the evolution, structure and function of various sensory systems as well as an understanding of how the brain interprets incoming sensations and turns them into perceptions that allow organisms to act on their environment.
+Prerequisite: NEUR 112/212 or PSYC 100 and PSYC 150.
+This course typically is offered every year.